Chemistry

 American Chemical Society Emphasis

 The St. Olaf College Chemistry Department is approved by the Committee on Professional Training of the American Chemical Society (ACS); this enables the Department to award ACS-certified degrees in chemistry.
 Students can earn an ACS-certified degree if they complete the chemistry major and the American Chemical Society emphasis.
 This optional ACS emphasis provides a path for students to complete a more rigorous and encompassing chemistry degree.
 This is especially important for students entering the job market after graduation as it signifies to employers that these students have additional background above the standard major.
-It should be noted that chemistry courses taken for the ACS emphasis will count towards the elective course for the chemistry major.
+It should be noted that chemistry courses taken for the ACS emphasis will count toward the elective course for the chemistry major.

 Special Programs